NicolasBernaerts/tasmota/vmc/README.md

-Tasmota firmware modified to Sensors & VMC control
+Tasmota firmware extension for Sensors & VMC control
 =============

 This evolution of Tasmota firmware is bsed on **Tasmota v12.5.0** and has been enhanced to handle :